bioatlas/archive-docker/README.md

 languages - poses a system integration challenge and would involve porting of code that hasn’t been actively maintained for a while.

-Future efforts should avoid dependencies on components that are maintained by small user communities with uncertain funding.
-Therefore reusing those existing solutions for handling images is not recommended.
+Future efforts could avoid dependencies on components that are maintained by small user communities with uncertain funding.
+Therefore reusing those older existing solutions for handling images is not recommended.

 Within the larger international biodiversity software community outside of Sweden, solutions involving modern software stacks and components